-This page describes the Logs Router in Stackdriver Logging.
+This page describes the Logs Router in Cloud Logging.

-In Stackdriver Logging, all logs, including audit logs, platform logs, and user logs, are sent to the Stackdriver Logging API where they pass through the Logs Router.
-The Logs Router checks each log entry against existing rules to determine which log entries to discard, which log entries to ingest (store) in Stackdriver Logging, and which log entries to include in exports.
+In Cloud Logging, all logs, including audit logs, platform logs, and user logs, are sent to the Cloud Logging API where they pass through the Logs Router.
+The Logs Router checks each log entry against existing rules to determine which log entries to discard, which log entries to ingest (store) in Cloud Logging, and which log entries to export using log sinks.

-Log entries that match a log sink query are exported to sink destinations, rather than being stored or discarded.
-Logging supports three export destinations: BigQuery, Pub/Sub, and Cloud Storage.
-Exports can be set up at the Google Cloud project level, or at the organization or folder levels using aggregated exports.
+Logging can only store logs in the project in which they are ingested.
+You can use Logs Router to export certain logs to supported destinations in other projects, but those logs aren't visible in Logging in those projects.
+Logging supports three sink destinations: BigQuery, Pub/Sub, and Cloud Storage.
+Sinks can be set up at the Google Cloud project level, or at the organization or folder levels using aggregated sinks.

 To reliably export logs to Cloud Storage, the Logs Router also stores the logs temporarily, which buffers against temporary disruptions on any log sink.
 Note that the Logs Router's temporary storage is distinct from the longer term storage provided for included log entries.